draios/onprem-install-docs/6.X/6.5.1/README.md

 the following exceptions:

 - In step 2, add the airgap registry information.
-- After step 3, make the installer push sysdig images to the airgapped registry by running:
+- After step 3, make the installer push Sysdig images to the airgapped registry by running:
     ```bash
     ./installer airgap
     ```